Liz Watson (politician): Biden administration

 On April 27, 2021, President Joe Biden nominated Watson to serve as Assistant Secretary of Labor for Congressional and Intergovernmental Affairs at the United States Department of Labor.
 Watson's initial nomination expired at the end of the year, and was sent back to President Biden on January 3, 2022.

 President Biden renominated Watson the following day.
 Her nomination was confirmed on May 18, 2022.

 2018 House of Representatives campaign

 In July 2017, Watson announced her candidacy to represent Indiana's 9th congressional district in the U.S. House of Representatives as a Democrat.

 Primary election

-Watson defeated civil rights attorney Dan Canon and truck driver Rob Chatlos in the May 8, 2018, Democratic primary election with 24,981 votes and 66.4% of total votes cast.
+Watson defeated civil rights attorney Dan Canon and truck driver Rob Chatlos in the May 8, 2018, Democratic primary election with 24,981 votes and 66.4% of the total votes cast.
 Watson's victory garnered national attention for the high level of financial and volunteer support she received from feminists.

 General election

 In September 2018, Watson was endorsed by Senators Bernie Sanders and Elizabeth Warren.
 As of September 30, 2018, the Liz for Indiana campaign reported $1,946,997 in total receipts and $1,452,365 in total disbursements.
 Watson lost to Republican incumbent Trey Hollingsworth in the November 6, 2018, general election.
-Hollingsworth defeated Watson with 56.5% of vote to her 43.5%.
+Hollingsworth defeated Watson with 56.5% of the vote to her 43.5%.